How Many Years to Become a Lecturer in South Africa?

 4. Doctoral Degree (3-5 Years) While not always a requirement, a Ph.D. is highly recommended and often preferred for lecturer positions.
 A doctoral degree can take anywhere from three to five years to complete.
 It involves extensive research and writing a dissertation that contributes new knowledge to your field.

-See also How to Become a Lecturer in South Africa
+See also What to Study to Become a Lecturer in South Africa

 Gaining Experience as a Lecture